raihan2000/VM-img-converter/README.md

 ## Description

-- I have written this script to easily convert vdi,vda,ova to Qcow2 cuz I'm using Qemu or Gnome Boxes to create virtual machines
+- I have written this script to easily convert vmdk,vdi,ova to Qcow2 cuz I'm using Qemu or Gnome Boxes to create virtual machines
 - I am noob pentester who is a Linux Enthusiast
 - This script will work only if your given Directory or